 The Woodworking Shed opened in April 2010 followed by the Metal Shed in February 2013.
+During the course of 2017, the Shed members have joined the two sheds creating approximately an additional 40 square metres of working space.

 While the Shed is the initiative P.I.R.S.L. there is no requirement to be a member of the R.S.L. and is open to men of all ages.
 There are no prerequisite skills required to become a member of the Shed.
-The Shed is open to men of all ages and there are no prerequisite skills required to become a member of the Shed.

 The Shed is open on Tuesday and Thursday mornings 9.30 to noon.

-The Shed like many more across the length and breadth of Australia provide men, particularly retired men, the opportunity of coming together to participate in a wide and diverse range of projects.
+The Shed, like many more across the length and breadth of Australia, provide men, particularly retired men, the opportunity of coming together to participate in a wide and diverse range of projects.

 While the bulk of the projects undertaken by the Shed require the use of power tools, of which the Shed has a vast array, some projects only need sanding and painting.